Money in Ghana

 Ghana - Money

-On 31 January, the Monetary Policy Committee (MPC) of the Bank of Ghana (BoG) decided to keep its key policy rate stable at 16.00%.
-The Bank’s move was in line with the expectations of most market analysts and marked the sixth consecutive hold.
+At its meeting on 22–24 September, the Monetary Policy Committee of the Bank of Ghana (BoG) decided to keep its policy rate at 13.50%, as expected by market analysts.

-The next MPC meeting is scheduled for 24–27 March, with the decision set to be released on 30 March.
+The next meeting is scheduled for 17–19 November, with the decision to be announced on 22 November.

 Ghana - Money Data